santoshjoshi/camel-cxfrs-example/README.md

 #####CXFRS Commmon Module

-This module contains POJOs shared by both the client and service.
+This module contains POJOs that are shared by both client and service module.

 1. Country.java
 2. CountryResponse.java

-These are shared between both service for populating and client for consumption
+service module populates it and client for consumes it.

 #####CXFRS Client Module

-This module calls a Rest service hosted at some address with a country code like IN, CH GE etc to get country information in JSON format, the json obtained is then marshelled to a country POJO and then save to a text file in some folder
+This module calls a REST service hosted by service module with a country code like IN, CH, GE etc to get country information in JSON format, the JSON obtained is then marshalled to a country POJO and then save to a text file.

-This module contains 2 java class
+This module contains below java class

 1. Main.java
 2. CountryResource.java